-Android application development is never been easy due to its raw nature and rapid growth and changes to platform.
-If we cast our memories back a few years, Eclipse was the only IDE used for android development.
+Android application development is never been easy due to its raw nature and rapid growth and changes to the platform.
+If we cast our memories back a few years, Eclipse was the only IDE used for Android development.
 Eclipse is developed and maintained by open source alliance.
-Due to its open source and free nature, it always failed to match its all time competitor platform IDE like XCode.
+Due to its open source and free nature, it always failed to match its all-time competitor platform IDE like XCode.

-But now android development looks very promising with the introduction of Android Studio IDE.
+But now Android development looks very promising with the introduction of Android Studio IDE.
 Android Studio is an IDE based on IntelliJ IDEA that is used for android application development.
 The initial developer preview was released on 15th may 2013.
 This tool has more options that will enable developers to speed up application development.
-In the later section of this tutorial we will understand the Android Studio project structure in context to traditional eclipse based project structure.
+In the later section of this tutorial, we will understand the Android Studio project structure in the context of traditional eclipse based project structure.

 Gradle Based Build System

-- Android Studio, make it easy to create several variants of an application, either for multi-apk distribution or for different flavors of an application.
-This means, you can have different builds for debug, release or may be different variant build from the same code.
+- Android Studio, makes it easy to create several variants of an application, either for multi-apk distribution or for different flavors of an application.
+This means you can have different builds for debugging, release or maybe a different variant build from the same code.

 - Eclipse ADT plugin, always generate single R.java file but, Android Studio supports multiple.
 The generated R.java is located in the debug folder.
 You can change your build variant between debug and release and accordingly it will create the R.java file in selected debug or release directory.